pbnewsom/pbnewsom.github.io/PROJECT.md

            D    3    0    7  914    9
            E    1    4    0    4 1055
 ```
-The random forest model with boot632 cross validation and not using principle components analysis had an accuracy of 99.4 percent and an out of sample error rate of 0.6 percent.
+The random forest model with boot632 cross validation and not using principal components analysis had an accuracy of 99.4 percent and an out of sample error rate of 0.6 percent.
 The confusion matrix for the model is below.

 ```r
 table(pred.boot632_2, testing$classe)